istio/istio.io/content/en/docs/tasks/security/authentication/mtls-migration/index.md

 * Have a Kubernetes cluster with Istio installed, without global mutual TLS enabled (e.g use the demo configuration profile as described in [installation steps](/docs/setup/getting-started).

-In this section, you can try out the migration process by creating sample workloads and modifying the policies to enforce STRICT mutual TLS between the workloads.
+In this task, you can try out the migration process by creating sample workloads and modifying the policies to enforce STRICT mutual TLS between the workloads.

 ## Set up the cluster